-- Be able to identify existing or predictable hazardous or dangerous conditions related to the workplace, work processes and the safety at heights program. - Be able to establish controls on identified existing or predictable fall hazards according to the hierarchy of controls. - Understand how to select, inspect, use, store and maintain personal equipment for fall protection. - Be able to identify existing or predictable hazardous or dangerous conditions in a personal fall arrest system, and any component thereof. - Have the authority of take prompt corrective measures to control existing or predictable fall hazards and unsafe fall protection equipment conditions. - Be able to train workers at risk of falling from heights in accordance with standards and regulation. - Apply a working knowledge of applicable standards and regulations.
+- Identify existing or predictable hazardous or dangerous conditions related to the workplace, work processes and the safety at heights program. - Establish controls on identified existing or predictable fall hazards according to the hierarchy of controls. - Understand how to select, inspect, use, store and maintain personal equipment for fall protection. - Identify existing or predictable hazardous or dangerous conditions in a personal fall arrest system, and any component thereof. - Train workers at risk of falling from heights in accordance with standards and regulation. - Apply a working knowledge of applicable standards and regulations.